 Third prototype of China's C919 jet completes first test flight

-The C919, which will compete with Boeing's 737 and the Airbus SE A320, is widely regarded as a symbol of China's civil aerospace ambition and President Xi Jinping's policy of upgrading manufacturing capabilities.
+The C919, which will compete with Boeing Co's 737 and the Airbus SE A320, is widely regarded as a symbol of China's civil aerospace ambition and President Xi Jinping's policy of upgrading manufacturing capabilities.

 The jet will next fly to the city of Xian in central China for more test flights with a focus on aircraft flutter and airspeed calibration, the company said.